-- If the piston is allowed to move, then the gas will do heat or cool. - e.g suppose we paddle a canoe: mechanical energy in the paddle \Rightarrow motion in the water \Rightarrow motion of the individual molecules \Rightarrow heat - e.g suppose we burn gasoline in a car: the heat energy in the hot gases \Rightarrow mechanical energy transmitted to the tires \Rightarrow mechanical energy (and the gas gets cold) - e.g suppose you eat food before running: the food energy is stored in ATP in your muscles, and \Rightarrow kinetic energy when you run - This is pretty obvious: it's essentially conservation of energy: what has it got to do with time?
+- If the piston is allowed to move, then the gas will do heat or cool. - e.g suppose we paddle a canoe: mechanical energy in the paddle \Rightarrow motion in the water \Rightarrow motion of the individual molecules \Rightarrow heat - e.g suppose we burn gasoline in a car: the heat energy in the hot gases ⇒ mechanical energy transmitted to the tires ⇒ mechanical energy (and the gas gets cold) - e.g suppose you eat food before running: the food energy is stored in ATP in your muscles, and ⇒ kinetic energy when you run - This is pretty obvious: it's essentially conservation of energy: what has it got to do with time?

-The Second Law of Thermodynamics For example, why can't we have (e.g) a boat that takes in water at 20°C, extracts some heat, turns it into energy and exhausts cold water Doesn't violate first law 20°C 15°C Q, Q How could we do it in practice?
+The Second Law of Thermodynamics

+For example, why can't we have (e.g) a boat that takes in water at 20°C, extracts some heat, turns it into energy and exhausts cold water

+How could we do it in practice?

-Two pipes with water f mirror between them flowing with one-way Radiation from the left reflected back and rea Radiation from the right through the one-way r absorbed by the other mirror to be Water on left heats up right cools down & boils, water on Can run a steam engir ie
+- Two pipes with water flowing with one-way mirror between them - Radiation from the left pipe will be reflected back and reabsorbed. - Radiation from the right pipe passes through the one-way mirror to be absorbed by the other pipe. - Water on left heats up & boils, water on right cools down - Can run a steam engine